NixLyn/CRAM/Tier_Docs/Tier_Two.md

     from Fireflies, TimeDoctor and company defined admins, reps, etc.
     The data will then be 'restructured' by the selected A.I., to automate reports and sheets, on performance and statistics.
+    For each set of data/information/details, Crygma Encryption system will process the data and embed them into the selected transfer method.
     After all data has been processed, emails will be sent via SMTP to the relavent people.
     And the details will updated on the Monday.com CRM, by means of Monday.com's API.
     </p>